My Inner Child

 I utilized this prompt to let out my inner child again.
-I bought a big pack of crayons and swooped up a big piece of thick, but smooth paper.
+I bought a big pack of crayons and swooped up a big piece of thick, smooth paper.
 I wanted to use bright colors and simple shapes.
-As always I did the sketches in the drawing prompt book that I made specifically for this drawing project.
+As always, I created sketches in the drawing prompt book that I made specifically for this drawing project.

 Á la Gulliver

-What made this prompt difficult was that both the prompt words went so well together.
+What made this prompt difficult was that both prompt words worked so well together.
 Someone fainting will very likely flop down to the ground (or floor) as well, right?
 Unfortunately, I couldn’t come up with another interpretation.
 That’s why I thought I’d have to add something else that’s interesting.
-The only goal with this project is to create interesting illustrations in the end.
+The only goal of this project was to create interesting illustrations in the end.

-At first I designed some different creatures, looking curiously down to the person on the floor.
-I had a lot of fun during this process, but a background story was missing here.
+At first, I designed some different creatures curiously staring at the person on the floor.
+I had a lot of fun during this process, however, a background story was missing here.
 I guess I had the stories about Gulliver’s Travels in mind.
-In the first book Gulliver awakes surrounded by many Lilliputians.
-I wanted to create a situation similar to this one – my character becomes conscious in a strange world where a weird (and cuddly) species lives.
+In the first book, Gulliver awakes surrounded by many Lilliputians.
+I wanted to create a similar situation.
+My character becomes conscious in a strange world populated by a weird (and cuddly) species.
 I chose my favourite design from the first sketches and drew more of them.

 I scanned the finished sketch and cut it in the middle to be able to print an enlarged version on two separate sheets of A4 paper.
-To transfer it onto the bigger A3 paper I taped them together.
-For the tracing process I used the lightbox that my other half built for me.
-He likes to make things – like I do – but he prefers to use electronic components SMILEY
+To transfer it onto the bigger A3 paper, I taped them together.
+For the tracing process, I used the lightbox that my boyfriend built for me.
+He also likes to make things, but he prefers to use electronic components SMILEY

-Before I was ready for grabbing my crayons I quickly opened the sketch in Procreate and tested some colors.
-Particularly because I planned to use very bright colors I wanted to prevent them from clashing with each other.
-In the past I never really liked the color pink, but in the meantime I really like to use it, because it always pops out.
-The background was supposed to look a bit strange, just like the creatures that live at this place.
+Before I was ready to grab my crayons, I quickly opened the sketch in Procreate and tested some colors.
+Because I planned to use very bright colors, I wanted to prevent them from clashing with each other.
+In the past, I never really liked the color pink, but in the meantime I like to use it because it always pops out.
+The background was supposed to look a bit strange, just like the creatures that live in that place.
 That’s why I chose blue-ish colors instead of greens and browns.

-Everything was prepared and I was ready to start the fun.
-I was quite excited, because I haven’t used crayons since my childhood.
+Everything was prepared and I was ready to start.
+I was quite excited because I haven’t used crayons since my childhood.
 Would the result satisfy me?
-I tried to not think about this and just to enjoy the process.
+I tried about this and just to enjoy the process.

-I’m sure I will be drawing with crayons again, because I really love the texture, but it will definitely not turn into my favourite medium.
+I’m sure I will be drawing with crayons again because I really love the texture, but it will definitely not become my favourite technique.
 I already used them in my sketchbook as well.
-They are actually very suitable for that, because you are able to quickly color bigger areas and the colors are very bright.
+They are actually very suitable for that because you are able to quickly color bigger areas and the colors are very bright.

 Art Supplies used